hawkinse/psmovefreepiebridge/README.md

 # README #

-PSMoveFreepieBridge is a client for [PSMoveService](https://github.com/cboulay/PSMoveService) that takes the location and rotation data of a controller and passes it into [FreePIE](https://andersmalmgren.github.io/FreePIE/).
+PSMoveFreepieBridge is a client for [PSMoveService](https://github.com/cboulay/PSMoveService) that takes the location, rotation and button data of a controller and passes it into [FreePIE](https://andersmalmgren.github.io/FreePIE/).

 Releases can be found on the [Downloads](https://bitbucket.org/hawkinse/psmovefreepiebridge/downloads) page.